Treatment University Group Descriptions

-This elective group consists of the clients completing steps 1 and 2, as identified by the Narcotics Anonymous Step Working Guide, and sharing them with the group for the purpose of identifying the process of the 12 step lifestyle and processing with the guidance of a Licensed professional.
+This elective group consists of the clients completing steps 1 and 2, as identified by the Narcotics Anonymous Step Working Guide.

 This elective group is an orientation group to the facility, staff, and the roles they have at ShareHouse in addition to skills needed to benefit from group psychoeducation and treatment.
 The group also covers appropriate and inappropriate behaviors in group treatment.
 The clients are encouraged to ask questions about treatment rules and the general questions they are pondering as they enter treatment.